relessawy/bpa-workshop-guide/form-modelling-v2.md

 Remember to save your form.
 ---

-- Now mark Excercise 4 Form Modeling as complete in the etherpad for your user.
+ - Now mark Excercise 4 Form Modeling as complete for your user in the etherpad.
+ - In the next exercise we will get to see our process in action as we test the first use case